Tom Thumb Proves the Power of Steam

 Among those Americans was Peter Cooper.
 Cooper was an inventor who later ran for president and founded the Cooper Union in New York.
 Convinced that the proposed Baltimore and Ohio Railroad would increase land prices in Maryland, Cooper purchased 3,000 acres and began developing them.
-When the railroad experienced technical issues, Cooper saw his investment was in danger and decided to develop his own locomotive to help get the railroad back on track and to convince the owners of the B&O Railroad to use steam engines.
+When the railroad experienced technical issues, Cooper saw his investment was in danger.
+He decided to develop his own locomotive to help get the railroad back on track.
+Cooper hoped to convince the owners of the B&O Railroad to use steam engines.

 In the summer of 1830, Cooper built a four-wheel locomotive with a number of improvised parts, including the use of rifle barrels for boiler tubes.
 His newly designed locomotive was so small he called it the Tom Thumb.
 It was the first American steam locomotive to be used on a common-carrier railroad.
 In a series of test runs, the little engine attained speeds of eighteen miles an hour, almost twice as fast as a horse-drawn wagon.
 It also pulled one of the very first passenger trains.

 Reportedly, on August 28, 1830, as Cooper was preparing the Tom Thumb for another test run, the driver of a passing horse-drawn car challenged him to a race.
 Accepting the challenge, the Tom Thumb easily pulled ahead of the horse.
 However, when a belt slipped off the blower pulley, the engine lost power, allowing the horse-drawn car to win the race.
 In spite of this, the Tom Thumb’s early lead proved the speed that could be attained with a steam engine.
 The next year, the Baltimore and Ohio Railroad began testing steam engines, giving birth to the locomotive industry in America.